Enecuum/Node/README.md

 * `bootNodeList` is the variable for the Boot Node to address when you enter the network the first time or after a while. `1` stands for the ID of the Boot Node, `172,17,0,2` - for the IP address Boot Node resides at (Docker's default IP address in this case). `1667` - port Boot Node receives requests to.

+* `poaPort` is the variable for communication with PoA Nodes (receiving requests for transactions, sending transactions, receiving microblocks.

 * `logsBuildConfig` is the config section for the log server.